 Avoid hanging pots and pans from the ceilings or having anything cluttering the air space.
 Remember, decluttering is the first rule to minimalist home décor.
 If you have high ceilings and need something to draw the eye upwards, opt for elegant and simple pendant lights.
 Try keeping your countertops free of items that are not essential to your everyday needs.
 In fact, use this as an opportunity to get rid of anything that you don’t use like knife sets, bread machines or chocolate fountains that you stored away since your wedding day.

 Even the most elegant appliances can detract from a minimalist look.
-Go for built-in appliances that will fit in seamlessly with your kitchen cabinets and furniture.
-Discover our full range of sleek, built-in appliances or come visit us at our studios closest to you .
+Go for built-in appliances, like built-in ovens and microwaves, that will fit in seamlessly with your kitchen cabinets and furniture.
+Discover our full range of sleek, built-in appliances here on our website or Find a Retailer to visit one of our stockists nearest to you.